 3. They act as a positive role model

-More than anything else, good clinical coaches should be good role models to the people they’re developing.
-The best clinical coaches are people who take pride in what they do, want to grow and truly care about their own careers, as they are more likely to want to make the most out of their mentoring programme.
-What’s more – because they carry high expectations for themselves, they will bring high standards into the clinical coaching relationship and push for ambitious goals in their students too.
+More than anything else, good clinical supervisors should be good role models to the people they’re developing.
+The best clinical supervisors are people who take pride in what they do, want to grow and truly care about their own careers, as they are more likely to want to make the most out of their mentoring programme.
+What’s more – because they carry high expectations for themselves, they will bring high standards into the clinical supervisor and student relationship and push for ambitious goals in their students too.

 4. They focus on helping others to “problem solve”

-Good clinical coaches understand the value of practical guidance and feedback in helping someone to think about and solve personal and professional problems constructively, which is what clinical coaching is all about.
+Good clinical supervisors understand the value of practical guidance and feedback in helping someone to think about and solve personal and professional problems constructively, which is what clinical supervision is all about.
 What’s more – they can ask the right questions and prompts that allow others to understand their strengths and weakness and set appropriate career goals for themselves.

 5. They value ongoing learning and growth

-Good clinical coaches don’t just believe they can learn something from anyone and anything, they know they can and therefore actively look out for opportunities to learn something new.
+Good clinical supervisors don’t just believe they can learn something from anyone and anything, they know they can and therefore actively look out for opportunities to learn something new.
 They understand that they have just as much to gain from mentoring as their mentee, and that the relationship can expose them to new ideas and ways of thinking that will aid their personal and professional growth.
-They may undertake further training by attending CPD courses or congresses such as Clinical Coach Congress, or even study professional coaching and mentoring qualifications to develop in their role as a mentor.
+They may undertake further training by completing an advanced veterinary nursing qualification, attending CPD courses or congresses such as Clinical Supervisor Congress, or even studying professional coaching and mentoring qualifications to develop in their role as a mentor.

 Develop the skills to nurture growth, with a Coaching and Mentoring qualification